Helson's conjecture for smooth numbers: Introduction

 \subsection{Organization}

-In Section~\ref{Sec: smooth}, we introduce some estimates on smooth numbers and prove several results that are needed in later sections.
-In particular, several short sum estimates with restrictions on prime factorizations will be established.
-In Section~\ref{Sec: Euler}, we prove results for random Euler products with the feature that the evaluation is on $\alpha/2$ line instead of $1/2$ line.
-Section~\ref{Sec: GMC} is devoted to the proof of Theorem~\ref{t:small u upper bound} on a large range, where the saving comes from connecting the problem to critical GMC.
-The motivation for proving this result first is that it is quite straightforward, while also illustrating techniques used later on.
-In Section~\ref{sec: moderate}, we prove Theorem~\ref{Thm: main quantitative}.
-This is the most involved part of the paper.
+In Section~\ref{Sec: smooth}, we introduce some (mostly classical) results about smooth numbers.
+Importantly, we give a useful estimate for short sums over integers with restricted prime factorisations, Lemma~\ref{l: smooths in short intervals estimate}.
+In Section~\ref{Sec: Euler}, we prove results for random Euler products with the feature that the evaluation is not necessarily on the half-line.
+Section~\ref{sec: moderate} contains the proof of Theorem~\ref{Thm: main quantitative}, which handles a large range of smoothness parameters, followed by Section~\ref{Sec: GMC}, which allows us to handle the case when $y$ is close to $x$.
+Finally, in Section~\ref{Sec: small y}, we prove Theorem~\ref{t: small y} to cover the ``very smooth'' case.
 Appendix~\ref{s:appendix} contains a proof of Lemma~\ref{l: smooths in short intervals estimate}, which follows similarly to previous work of Hildebrand~\cite{Hildebrand}.